livewire/livewire/docs/9_nesting.md

 # Nesting Components

 Similar to other component-driven front-end frameworks, Livewire components can be nested.
-Composing components is an incredibly powerful architectural feature, however, it comes with some costs, which I will be sure to address later on.
+Component composition is an incredibly powerful architectural tool.

 Nesting components is as simple and straightforward as you'd hope.
 Let's assume the Blade view below belongs to a component called `ShoppingCart`.
-This component shows a a list of products in your cart, but the checkout form is handled by a child component called `CheckoutForm`.
+This component displays a list of products in your cart, but the checkout form is handled by a child component called `CheckoutForm`.

 **livewire/shopping-cart.blade.php**
 ```html